Table of Contents

 Overview and Structure

-Each part delves into different components of happiness and well-being, offering insights from research, case studies, and practical exercises designed to help readers apply the concepts to their own lives.
+Each section then describes individual components of happiness and well-being, pieced from research, example case studies, and practical exercises, whose aim is to help readers out in applying it into their own lives.

 The Foundations of Positive Psychology